Architecture in Mexico

 Interior Architecture Students will enroll in:

-• IAD 690 Study Abroad for Interior Architecture (5 credits)
+• IA 690 Study Abroad for Interior Architecture (5 credits)

 Architectural Engineering Students will enroll in:

-• KU Architectural Engineering students who have completed ARCH 200
+• KU Architectural Engineering students who are in their second year or above

 Alejandro Aptilon is an Assistant Teaching Professor at the KU School of Architecture and Design.